-Leaving a window open.
+Leaving a window open

 If you do wish to leave a window open, or a dog or person in the vehicle when the alarm is armed the ultrasonics will need to be turned off to prevent a false alarm.
 Even a gust of wind through a slightly open window has the potential to trigger ultrasonics.

 Note: Cobra ultrasonics plug directly into the Cobra alarm ECU so are not compatible with other brands of alarms.

-The Split eye Autowatch sensors lack the original equipment appearance that the Cobra capsule style ultrasonics have, but are still tidy and come in black which looks acceptable regardless of the vehicle interior colour.
+The Split eye Autowatch sensors lack the original equipment appearance that the Cobra capsule-style ultrasonics have.
+They are still tidy and come in black which looks acceptable regardless of the vehicle interior colour.

 Not Suitable for all vehicles

-Ultrasonics are not suitable for vehicles that are not sealed such as rag top convertibles.
+Ultrasonics are not suitable for vehicles that are not sealed such as rag-top convertibles.

-If you have a cloth top car then a microwave sensor would be a better solution
+If you have a cloth top car then a microwave sensor would be a better solution.